eepyemy/to_anki/README.md

 ```

 ### json
-The program will read the json file for words and sentences.
+It will read the json file for words and sentences.
 It will bulk create anki decks for languages selected.
 Default structure of the file is like this.

 ```json
 {